najjarfred/DocQA/README.md

  DocQA is an interactive web application built using Streamlit, designed to provide question-answering capabilities on uploaded documents.
 It utilizes pre-trained language models from Hugging Face's Transformers library to extract answers from PDF documents.

+ Details about the fine-tuned BigBird model can be found [here](https://huggingface.co/FredNajjar/bigbird-QA-squad_v2.2)

  # Features

  - **Model Selection**: Allows to copy any Extractive QA model from Hugging Face [link](https://huggingface.co/models?pipeline_tag=question-answering&sort=trending).